Villager: Anubis, Prince of Egypt

 "It's like that with all deities.
 Worship and belief is what gives them power.
 Without that...their powers dwindle, and if they become truly forgotten, when the last person turns away, then they fade.
 Gone, forever."

 "So that's my story.
 Zihao took Amun, Keket, and I back to Ouroboros, and gave us a place to stay.
 I can't express my gratitude enough.
 Living at sea has been...a really surreal experience, but Sanuye and Kimeya have been a great help to us.
-They came from a desert nation too, so it's been nice to have someone familiar with the lifestyle with us."
+They come from a desert nation too, so it's been nice to have someone familiar with the lifestyle with us."

 After a moment of thought, you decide to redirect the conversation to more peaceful things.